 Lecture 0.50 hour, laboratory 1.50 hours.

-This course introduces beginning principles and techniques of American ballroom dances, including the slow waltz, tango and swing.
+This course introduces beginning principles and techniques of American ballroom dances, which may include the slow waltz, tango, Viennese waltz, foxtrot, swing, and quickstep.
 Students learn and perform basic ballroom dances while improving alignment, timing, coordination, and partnering techniques.
-Students are required to attend a live dance performance.

 DNCE 143: Ballroom Dance Technique II